 Not everyone is fit to work in this field.
 It doesn’t just come down to skill, but also personality.

-A good broker is precise and can stand doing a ton of research, as you would for any startup business.
+A good broker, such as mortgage brokerage Clopton Capital, is precise and can stand doing a ton of research, as you would for any startup business.
 You have to be updated on the newest loan products, call or email lenders and contacts in the industry, and narrow your search based on what the client qualifies for.

 Mortgage brokers need to know how to read and calculate finances.
 They have to understand loans, mortgage loans, and the real estate industry.